Event plane resolution correction for azimuthal anisotropy in wide centrality bins: Implementation

-\end{linenomath} We would like to emphasize two important points for the event plane method.
+We would like to emphasize two important points for the event plane method.
 First, one must take an average of the inverse event plane resolution $1/\res{n}$ (not an average of $\res{n}$).
 Second, the integral $\int_R dM$ in Eq.~(\ref{eq:stat_v2_phipsi_integration}) for both numerator and denominator should be calculated in the same phase space.
 For instance, if one measures the $v_n$ as a function of transverse momentum $p_T$, one should calculate $\left<1/\res{n}\right>$ for each $p_T$ bin.

-The new implementation can also be applied for the scalar product method~\cite{Adler:2002pu, Luzum:2012da} because the scalar product method is a simple extension of event plane method where the magnitude of the Q-vector is considered for both $v_n^{\rm obs}$ and $\res{n}$.
+This new implementation can also be applied for the scalar product method~\cite{Adler:2002pu, Luzum:2012da}.
+The scalar product method is an extension of the methods described in this paper where in addition to the event plane angle the magnitude of the Q-vector~\cite{Poskanzer:1998yz} is considered for both $v_n^{\rm obs}$ and $\res{n}$.